As a small business owner, managing sales tax can be a complex and time-consuming task. However, with the updated integration between Xero and...

-After successfully processing nearly one hundred Paycheck Protection Program applications, we have some strong feelings on the program.
-Overall, we like what the program is supposed to accomplish; which is getting money in the hands of small business owners.
+After successfully processing nearly one hundred Paycheck Protection Program applications, we have some strong feelings about the program.
+Overall, we like what the program is supposed to accomplish; which is getting money into the hands of small business owners.
 Did it accomplish that?
-We explore what actually happened in our in-depth review....
+We explore what actually happened in our in-depth review...

 For those who prefer to watch, rather than read...